 Buckley grew up in Fort Worth, Texas and studied history at the University of Texas at Arlington, before moving to Los Angeles where he would later graduate from the University of Southern California with a degree in Cinema/Television.

-He taught for several quarters at the University of California Los Angeles film school to both graduates and undergraduates.
+He teaches at the University of California Los Angeles film school to both graduates and undergraduates.